Lakshya5025/Allen.in-Frontend-Clone/README.md

 npm run build

-This will create a dist folder with the optimized and minified files for deployment.
+This will create an optimized dist folder with the static files ready for deployment.

 ## **Contributing**

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star\!
-Thanks again\!

 1. Fork the Project
 2. Create your Feature Branch (git checkout \-b feature/AmazingFeature)